jacquescrocker/aarrr/README.md

 ## How to add tracking

-AARRR defines a helper method `AARRR()` that returns a "session" object.  actually just an alias to AARRR.create_session(request.env).
+AARRR defines a helper method `AARRR()` that returns a "session" object.  actually just an alias to AARRR::Session.new().
 The session object's purpose is to define a user uniquely.
 All tracking events should be called from the session object

 You can get a session in a few different ways: